 What Are the Online Risks for Children?

-• Content Risks: harmful, hateful, or illegal online content, plus disinformation or fake news
+- Content Risks: harmful, hateful, or illegal online content, plus disinformation or fake news

-• Conduct Risks: your child’s own conduct, which could make them vulnerable to other people online, such as sexting and cyberbullying
+- Conduct Risks: your child’s own conduct, which could make them vulnerable to other people online, such as sexting and cyberbullying

-• Consumer Risks: inappropriate or false marketing message and online fraud
+- Consumer Risks: inappropriate or false marketing message and online fraud

-• Privacy Risks: Many children do not have a complete grasp on privacy disclosures and don’t understand the sensitivity of their personal information.
+- Privacy Risks: Many children do not have a complete grasp on privacy disclosures and don’t understand the sensitivity of their personal information.
 Parents’ tendencies to overshare about their children online can cause privacy and security problems.

-• Advanced Technology Risks: AI-based technologies, IoT, and extended virtual reality; all pose substantial risks to your child’s safety.
+- Advanced Technology Risks: AI-based technologies, IoT, and extended virtual reality all pose substantial risks to your child’s safety.
 In addition, immersive virtual worlds built in the Metaverse present different threats, which are not completely understood at present.

 Tips for Parents to Protect Children from Cyber Threats

 Just like you teach your children about real-world safety, you should make an effort to talk about online risks as well.
 Try to reach a family agreement about these risks and how your child should behave when browsing the web and social media.
+Set age-appropriate rules for technology and device use, and regularly review why these rules are important.

-Set a healthy boundary for online time.
+Set a healthy boundary for online time for everyone in the family, including yourself.
 While this may be difficult to enforce, there are numerous things you can do to ensure your children only use devices for a limited time.
 One of the best ways to do this is a parental control child safety app.
-These apps usually offer numerous benefits.
-These include:
+Google offers some parental controls for children under 13, so that parents can control the amount of time children spend on their device and what apps or websites they can access.
+These controls are limited, however.

-• Message and SMS monitoring: The best child safety apps will give parents reports on social media messages (through Facebook, Instagram, and WhatsApp) and SMS texts, so you know who your child is talking to and what they are saying.
+- Message and SMS monitoring: The best child safety apps will give parents reports on social media messages (through Facebook, Instagram, and WhatsApp) and SMS texts, so you know who your child is talking to and what they are saying.

-• Time limits: If you are looking to enforce time restrictions on your child’s device locks, you can use an app to set limits where the device will be unusable except for emergency calls.
+- Time limits: If you are looking to enforce time restrictions on your child’s device locks, you can use an app to set limits where the device will be unusable except for emergency calls.

-• Comprehensive reports: Parents will get thorough reports regarding messaging, browsing, and general phone activities.
+- Comprehensive reports: Parents will get thorough reports regarding messaging, browsing, and general phone activities.

-• Total control over websites, apps, and browsers: Certain apps will let you block other apps, websites, and browsers, stopping your child from accessing things you do not deem appropriate.
+- Total control over websites, apps, and browsers: Certain apps will let you block other apps, websites, and browsers, stopping your child from accessing things you do not deem appropriate.

-• Safety alerts: Child safety apps will also send safety alerts to your own device if your child is on a harmful website or app.
+- Safety alerts: Child safety apps will also send safety alerts to your own device if your child is on a harmful website or app.

 There are various other advantages of using a child safety app, including a parental control phone tracker and SMS blocking.
-Apps such as MMGuardian and are one of the most reliable ways to manage your child’s safety and protect them from cyber threats and disinformation.
+Apps such as MMGuardian are one of the most reliable ways to manage your child’s safety and protect them from cyber threats and disinformation.

 Parents also need to be aware of social engineering, which is regularly used by scammers, predators, and cybercriminals.
 This refers to manipulating a user’s emotions to negate their critical thinking ability.
 The best way to protect against social engineering is to encourage your children to keep their personal information quiet and not to jump to conclusions when something triggers them; you should also use this advice yourself when online.

 You may also wish to explain to your children if any messages make them uncomfortable (such as a fake security message), rushed (an important app will expire soon), or flattered (overly complimentary social media comment), they should come to you.
+The best way to keep your children safe online is to maintain open communication with them about everything, so that they know if something makes them uncomfortable online, they can talk to you about it without getting in trouble.

 Resources for Parents and Educators